 RESOLVED, that Article V, MEETINGS OF MEMBERS, Section 6, Voting, be amended as follows:

-Active Members and Young Active Members of this Corporation shall have and exercise the entire voting power of the Corporation.
-Community Members and Our Ohio Supporters do not have voting rights.
+Members of this Corporation shall have and exercise the entire voting power of the Corporation.

 RESOLVED, that Article VI, TRUSTEES, Section 3, Qualifications, be amended as follows:

-Only natural persons who are Active Members or Young Active Members, or their spouses, whose dues are paid shall be eligible for the office of Trustee.
-All Trustees must live, work, or have an active farming interest in the County.
-All trustees elected by district must live, work, or have an active farming interest in said district.
+Each Trustee must meet all the following qualifications: (i) be a natural person, (ii) be a paid up member (iii) be an Agriculturalist, and (iv) if a Trustee elected by District, be a resident or holding agricultural businesses in the district which said Trustee represents.
+In no event may an employee of this Corporation, or his or her spouse, be eligible to serve as a Trustee.
+In no event may two spouses both serve as Trustee.

 RESOLVED, that all other references to Active Member(s) and Young Active Member(s) be changed to member(s).